-V Requirements - At Time of Service (Non Emergency Care):
+VI Requirements - At Time of Service (Non-Emergency Care):

-1) All co-pays are due at the time of service and are to be requested prior to completing the service.
+- 1) All co-pays are due at the time of service and are to be requested prior to completing the service. - 2) Patient will be expected to provide any and all information required for a complete and accurate claim, including active insurance information, to Patient Access staff during the registration process.